hobborg/dtControl/docs/source/userman.rst

 Running your first experiment
 """""""""""""""""""""""""""""""

-#. **Select controller file:** First, choose a controller file by clicking on the 'Browse'-Button within the 'Controller File' section.
+#. **Select controller file:** First, choose a controller file by clicking on the :guilabel:`Browse` Button within the 'Controller File' section.
 The currently supported file formats can be found in :ref:`supported-tools`.
 You can choose to download all of our examples from our `Gitlab repository <https://gitlab.lrz.de/i7/dtcontrol-examples>`_ via this `zip archive <https://gitlab.lrz.de/i7/dtcontrol-examples/-/archive/master/dtcontrol-examples-master.zip>`_.
 Make sure you unzip all files before selecting them.
 (Alternatively, you can follow the commands provided in :ref:`the-command-line-interface`).